i.d.e.a.WF Rules and Procedures

 To be eligible the proposed business must meet these criteria:

-- The business plan must project that by October 2020 over 50% of the business’s revenue will come from outside of Wichita, Archer, and Clay counties and that it will create at least 3 new jobs (full-time equivalent).
+- The business plan must plan to create at least 3 new jobs (full-time equivalent), and ideally should project that by October 2022 over 50% of the business’s revenue will come from outside of Wichita, Archer, and Clay counties.

 - Firms must agree to headquarter and operate primarily from within the Wichita Falls area for a period of at least 3 years after first receiving any prize money.